badoo/parallel_cucumber/README.md

         --worker-delay SECONDS       Delay before next worker starting.
 Could be used for avoiding 'spikes' in CPU and RAM usage Default is 0
         --batch-timeout SECONDS      Timeout for each batch of tests.
 Default is 600 --debug                      Print more debug information
-    -v, --version                    Show version
+        --long-running-tests ARRAY   Comma-separated list of tests which will be added to the beginning of the queue -v, --version                    Show version
     -h, --help                       Show this
 ```